Security architecture · Updated 2026-05

 The chip itself (NXP MIFARE DESFire EV3)

-Tamper-resistant secure element from NXP.
-AES-128 mutual authentication with the server.
+Tamper-resistant secure element from NXP, one of the leading manufacturers of NFC and contactless payment chips worldwide.
+AES-128 mutual authentication with the server using DESFire EV2 authentication mode.
 NXP-signed originality certificate so we can verify the silicon is genuine.
 Without successful authentication, the chip refuses every operation.

 2